MrCorndog-88/Sain-Presets/README.md

-Some SAIN presets I made one evening and tested a good bit on Labs, Factory, and Streets.
-They're based on 3.9 Realistic Combat Overhaul but updated for the latest SAIN test builds.
+Here are some SAIN presets I created and thoroughly tested on Labs, Factory, and Streets.
+They're based on 3.9 Realistic Combat Overhaul, updated for the latest SAIN test builds.

+- Normal is the most balanced and realistic preset.
-Medium is similar in difficulty to I Like Pain, and Hard is close to Death Wish but with tweaks to hearing and vision to make things more realistic and fair.
+- Medium offers a difficulty level similar to I Like Pain.
+- Hard is close to Death Wish, but with adjustments to make AI more immersive and fair.

+All versions feature refined hearing for more realistic audio detection.

+Important:
-IMPORTANT: the AI in HEADLESS versions are not performance-limited — meaning bots far away will still be fully active.
-The SPT versions are performance-limited, which helps save FPS.
-That’s the only difference between them.
+HEADLESS versions are not performance-limited — AI remain fully active at any distance, which will reduce FPS.

-Pick the right version for your setup — generally, SPT versions are better for most people since they reduce load from AI far away.

-Just click Download RAW and drop the file into your BepInEx/Plugins/SAIN/Presets folder.
+SPT versions are performance-limited — distant AI are throttled to improve performance.

+For most players, SPT versions are recommended for better FPS and smoother gameplay.

+Drop the file into:
+BepInEx/Plugins/SAIN/Presets, and for Headless versions make sure you have typed which preset you want into the ConfigSettings.

-Msg me on discord if u have suggestions: .naddan
+Any feedback or suggestions message me on discord: .naddan